 That may not work if you’re not competitive or stick-to-the-rules like me.
 But try!
 Setting a goal to read so many pages a day, or so many chapters a week, or 1 or 2 chapters a day is really helpful (and more concrete, as well as more flexible, than “finish this book today.”)
 Doing a reading challenge is also really helpful, whether it’s one you think up yourself (“read a mystery a month”) or one you get from someone else (there are lots of Pinterest—here’s a board I’ve created of them—as well as an annual one over at ReadAnotherPage.com).
+And I have a group on Goodreads where I post my reading challenge, and my friend Andrea created one too.
 But…

 - Be Flexible.